RockitBootcamp/Student-Resources/jQuery/01 jQuery Basics/Exercises.md

 Use the accompanying index.html to practice these exercises

 1. In the document ready function of jQuery, console.log "hello".
-1. console.log the html of the `div.poem` element.
+1. console.log the html of the `p.poem` element.
-1. console.log the text of the `div.poem` element.
+1. console.log the text of the `p.poem` element.
-1. console.log the val of the `input.title` element.
+1. console.log the val of the `select.title` element.
 1. console.log the val of the `input.fn` element.
 1. console.log the val of the `input.age` element.
 1. console.log the val of the `input.sex` element.